Black Nightshade, American Black Nightshade, Eastern Black Nightshade, West Indian Black Nightshade

 Synonyms of Solanum americanum (53) (Updated on 12-18-21 from Pants of the World Online): Solanum amarantoides Dunal, Solanum americanum var. nodiflorum (Jacq.)
 Edmonds, Solanum americanum subsp. nodiflorum (Jacq.)
 R.J.F.Hend., Solanum americanum subsp. nutans (R.J.F.Hend.)
 R.J.F.Hend., Solanum americanum var. odishense Kalidass & P.Murugan, Solanum americanum var. patulum (L.) Edmonds, Solanum asperum Hornem. ex Walp., Solanum calvum Bitter, Solanum curtipes Bitter, Solanum depilatum Bitter, Solanum desvauxii Ham., Solanum dillenii Schult., Solanum erythrocarpon G.Mey., Solanum imerinense Bitter, Solanum inconspicuum Bitter, Solanum indecorum A.Rich., Solanum inops Dunal, Solanum merrillianum Liou, Solanum microspermum Dunal, Solanum minutibaccatum Bitter, Solanum minutibaccatum subsp. curtipedunculatum Bitter, Solanum nigrum var. americanum (Mill.)
 O.E.Schulz, Solanum nigrum var. angulosum Sendtn., Solanum nigrum subsp. dillenii (Schult.)
 Schur, Solanum nigrum var. minus Hook.f., Solanum nigrum subsp. nodiflorum (Jacq.)
 Sendtn., Solanum nigrum var. oleraceum (Dunal) Hitchc., Solanum nigrum var. patulum L., Solanum nigrum var. pauciflorum Liou, Solanum nodiflorum Desv. ex Dunal, Solanum nodiflorum Jacq., Solanum nodiflorum var. acuminatum Chodat, Solanum nodiflorum subsp. nutans R.J.F.Hend., Solanum nodiflorum var. sapucayense Chodat, Solanum nodiflorum var. sativum A.Chev., Solanum oleraceum Dunal, Solanum pachystylum Polgar, Solanum papilionaceum Dum.Cours., Solanum patulum (L.) Roth, Solanum pauciflorum (Liou) H.Y.Zhang, Solanum photeinocarpum Nakamura & Odash., Solanum photeinocarpum var. violaceum (H.Y.Chen ex Wessely) C.Y.Wu & S.C.Huang, Solanum pterocaulum Dunal, Solanum ptychanthum Dunal, Solanum quadrangulare L.f., Solanum rumphii Dunal, Solanum sancti-thomae Bitter, Solanum sciaphilum Bitter, Solanum strictum Zuccagni, Solanum suffruticosum var. merrillianum (Liou) C.Y.Wu & S.C.Huang, Solanum tenellum Bitter, Solanum tenuiflorum Steud., Solanum umbelliferum Torr

 Solanum americanum Mill. is the accepted scientific name for the Black Nightshade.
 It was named and decried by Philip Miller in the 8th edition of Gardeners Dictionary in 1768.

 The genus, Solanum L., was described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 1,224 species in the Solanum genus (as of 5-23-21 when I last updated this page).
-The genus is a member of the nightshade family, Solanaceae, with 100 other genera.
+As of 12-18-21 when this page was last updated, Plants of the World Online lists 1,236 species in the Solanum genus.
+The genus is a member of the nightshade family, Solanaceae with 100 other genera.
 Those numbers could change as updates are made by POWO.